Good evening :)

 Disclaimer: Please note that this is not a recommendation.
 Please do your own research or consult your financial advisor before investing.

-9. Is ETF better than mutual fund?
+9. Is an ETF better than a mutual fund?